iKevinShah/localflix/README.md

 # Simple Localflix

 A self-hosted simplistic solution to stream your local videos.
-Works well with any webserver (without any modules).
-Tested with nginx.
+Should work well with any webserver.
+Tested with nginx (1.17).

+## Why?

+Got tired of sending recorded videos from my phone to Mom, dad, etc. Thought this is better instead.
+Also thought it'd be fun.

 ## Working
 The solution expects a json file with the following structure: